davidgiven/fluxengine/doc/building.md

 touch](https://github.com/davidgiven/fluxengine/issues/new) if I've missed anything.

-All systems build by just doing `make`.
-You should end up with a single executable in the current directory, called `fluxengine`.
+Windows and Linux (and other Unixes) build by just doing `make`.
+OSX builds by doing `gmake` (we're using a feature which the elderly default make in OSX doesn't have).
+You should end up with some executables in the current directory, one of which is called `fluxengine.exe`.
 It has minimal dependencies and you should be able to put it anywhere.
+The others may also be of interest.

+**Note:** The executable is called `fluxengine.exe` on Linux and OSX because that makes the build simpler.
+Feel free to rename it to `fluxengine`.

 If it doesn't build, please [get in touch](https://github.com/davidgiven/fluxengine/issues/new).